DarianAbdullah/2D-Platformer/ProjectDocumentation-DarianAbdullah.md

 The narrative is first present by the five intro scenes that I created.
 I wanted to go with a dark story to fit with a dark, metroidvania aesthetic.
 I believe that the assets that I chose and the story are both dark.
 I used the background of level 1, the blood moon, in the intro cards to set the transition from the intro to the main game.
 As explained earlier, I thought it would be a good idea to start the player in the cemetery because of the mention of the main characters dead wife in the intro, and adding a giant demon boss at the end of level 2 because of the main characters goal to kill all demons.

+## Game Feel

+With game feel, the hardest part was getting the player control to feel smooth.
+I had to mess with the values for sustain speed, gravity scale, and jump strength to make basic player control feel good.
+Along with that, I had to make sure that collisions between the player and enemies felt fair.
+This is why I made the skeletons have a smaller, non-rectangular hitbox because it made it much easier for the player to hurdle the skeletons.
+I similarly shrank the player's hitbox so when they get hit it feels fair.
+For the Boss, I had to tweak the height of his hitbox as before players could shoot fireballs right over his head.

+For attacks, I gave the sword swipe attack a kind of bulb-shaped hitbox to better match the shape of the swing.
+To make aerial attacks feel better and easier to connect, I increased the hitbox size when the player is in the air.
+The biggest shortcoming of the game feel is that attack hitboxes frequently didn't connect properly for no discernible reason, though it is likely that this could be due to the hitbox flipping when players turn around while attacking.

+We briefly had an arena "door" that prevented the player from moving backwards beyond a certain point in phase 2, but we later removed it because the players would get confused when they suddenly couldn't move backwards.